OwenPendrighElliott/CartPoleGA/README.md

 ## Performance

-Depending on the random initialisation of the population this approach will converge to a solution in anything from 15 to 35 generations (from empirical testing).
+Depending on the random initialisation of the population this approach will converge to a solution in anything from 10 to 25 generations (from empirical testing).

 ## Example

 Here is an example of the fittest member of the population achieving a score of over 1000 despite the training process stopping at a score of 200:

 ![](media/CartPole1000.gif)

+This code did manage to evolve better DNA where the cart barely moved at all however this example is more interesting to look at.

 ## Interesting Observations